 We are only a phone call away.
-If you have a dental situation where you need to speak with us outside of normal business hours, call the office at (719) 599-0700 and you will be given an after hours number where our doctors can be reached.
+If you have a dental situation where you need to speak with us outside of normal business hours, call the dental office at (719) 375-2615 and you will be given an after hours number where our doctors can be reached.

 Yes.
 Bleeding gums are often a sign of periodontal disease, which can cause bone and tooth loss.
 Periodontal (gum) disease has also been linked to systemic problems such as heart disease, stroke, and diabetes.

 We understand that many people have qualms about visiting the dentist.
 Our dental spa was designed to create a soothing and relaxing spa-like atmosphere to reduce anxiety and stress.
 We provide many spa amenities for your comfort and relaxation, including DVD movies and music to help you focus on more pleasant things.
 We can help you relax with Nitrous Oxide (laughing gas) or for especially anxious clients, we offer IV “conscious sedation.”